streamlined-enterprises/career-schema/README.md

 # Extended JSON Resume Schema (Career Factory)

 A versatile, backwards-compatible superset of the JSON Resume data model for maintaining a single “career database” and generating many targeted resume variants and layouts.
-This repo publishes `career-schema-v2.json` as the canonical JSON Schema for validating those data files. [code_file:79]
+This repo publishes a canonical JSON Schema for validating those data files.

 ## Goals